 The L.A.R.E. is scored completely by computer in order to increase fairness and defensibility.
 Accordingly, results are final.
 Keeping in line with best practices in the professional testing industry, a review is not provided.

 Candidates who need to obtain pre‐approval should start and complete the Record so they can transmit their Record to their licensure board.
-(Exam candidates may transmit their Record for free in support of exam application.)
+Exam candidates may transmit their Record for free in support of exam application.
+There is no fee when applying for exam pre-approval.

 Please refer to the Blueprint in the L.A.R.E.
 Orientation Guide for more information.